virgil-av/numbers-to-words-romanian/README.md

 # NUMBER TO WORDS IN ROMANIAN
-Just converts numbers from digits to words in romanian language, maximum 999.999.999.999
+Just converts numbers from digits to words in romanian language,

 # NUMERE IN CUVINTE
-O librarie usoara care converteste numere in cuvinte, maxim 999.999.999.999
+O librarie usoara care converteste numere in cuvinte

 ## Usage / Utilizare